alnchen/Throwback_Tetris/proposal.md

 ![Wireframe](/tetris_wireframe.png)

 ### Architecture & Technologies
-Initechtris will feature the following technologies:
+Throwback Tetris will feature the following technologies:
 * Vanilla JavaScript for overall gameplay
 * HTML5 Canvas and JQuery for visual rendering and DOM manipulation